anshumanv/chia-anime-downloader/README.md

 ### Issues/Problems :
 1. Not able to grab links from pages which don't have resolution selector or contains japanese characters [example](http://download.animepremium.tv/video/78802).
+2. Need to add a check for verifying whether chosen quality is available or not and handle the unavailability scenarios.

 #### Dependencies :
 1. Requests